-- (a) For purchases under the amount of \$5,000 where the informal bidding procedure is followed, a local vendor shall be given a credit of five percent of its submitted bid in the determination of lowest responsible bidder. - (b) For purchases with a value between \$5,000 and \$50,000 where the informal bidding procedure is followed, a local vendor shall be given a credit of one percent of its submitted bid in the determination of lowest responsible bidder. - (c) There shall be no local vendor preference for purchases where the formal bidding procedure is followed. - (d) To qualify for credit under this section, the local vendor must comply with all applicable provisions of this chapter, and the local vendor's price quote or informal bid must be found to be responsive. - (e) The Purchasing Director, or his designee, shall make all reasonable efforts to solicit price quotations and informal bids from local vendors.
+- (a) For purchases with a value between \$10,000 and \$50,000 where the informal bidding procedure is followed, a local vendor shall be given a credit of one percent of its submitted bid in the determination of lowest responsible bidder. - (b) There shall be no local vendor preference for purchases where the formal bidding procedure is followed. - (c) To qualify for credit under this section, the local vendor must comply with all applicable provisions of this chapter, and the local vendor's price quote or informal bid must be found to be responsive. - (d) The Purchasing Director, or the Purchasing Director's designee, shall make all reasonable efforts to solicit price quotations and informal bids from local vendors.